IBS Malaga 2019 – Workshops

 The biennial conference will hold the following workshops on January 8, 2019 – prior to the first day of the symposia and concurrent talk sessions.
 Please click on the workshop for a full description, background requirements, and organizers.
-Registration for workshops will open on July 25th, along with registration for the conference.
+Registration for workshops can be done as an optional add-on when registering for the conference.

 Full day workshops

 - Location: The workshop will be given in “La Térmica” (Av. de los Guindos 48, Málaga).
 Some volunteers will wait for organizers and attendees at the main entrance of the building, and will guide you all to the workshop room.